finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 - Game-Play: Save/Load Sessions + Log of all (Player) actions
 - Game-Play: Cut/Copy/Paste Cards
 - Game-Play: Undo with Ctrl-Z

+## Backlog - 2024 Q2
 - Game-Play: gamePlayDefaultDecks and gamePlayDefaultCards
 - Game-Creation: Edit Button in Games Management Menu

-## Backlog - 2024 Q2
 - Game-Play: Apply permissions for each other's decks/stacks/cards, shuffling, moving, deleting, viewing facedown, etc
 - Game-Play: Move card to zone, stack, or drawer (E)
+- Game-Play: Rename Stacks
 - Game-Play: Add restart button in Play Settings Menu
 - Decks: Support organizing decks into folders
   - Decouple games and decks, so you can use any deck from any game